All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: Modelling the Global Velocity of the Outer Halo

 To compute the likelihood, the mean velocity model (Equation~\ref{eqn:reflexmodel}) is projected into the `observed' heliocentric coordinates, the radial velocity and proper motions.
 The conversion from velocity to proper motion uses the heliocentric distance to each star, and is governed by the proportionality constant $k \equiv 4.74$~\kms{}\,kpc$^{-1}$\,(mas\,yr$^{-1}$)$^{-1}$.
 The mean velocity model defines the Gaussian likelihood for our model fit:

 The likelihood utilizes the full proper motion covariance matrix provided by \textit{Gaia}, and propagates our measured distance uncertainties into the tangential velocity uncertainties (see Equations~5-10 in \citetalias{Petersen2021}).
+The uncertainties of the on-sky positions are assumed to be negligible.
 For more details on the model formalism and likelihood, we refer to \citetalias{Petersen2021} and \citetalias{Yaaqib2024}.

 The \vtravel{} continuity model has 18 free parameters: 9 describing the model parameters at $r_\mathrm{gal} = 40$~kpc, and 9 at $r_\mathrm{gal} = 120$~kpc.
 We adopt uninformative priors on all parameters.
 For the $B_\mathrm{MS,apex}$ latitude, a uniform prior on $\cos{[B_\mathrm{MS,apex}]}$ is used, and for the intrinsic dispersion parameters a uniform prior on the logarithm of the dispersion is used.
-An initial maximum-likelihood fit is run using \texttt{scipy.optimize} \citep{Virtanen2020}, and outliers further than $3\sigma$ from the model (accounting for the intrinsic dispersion) are clipped from the sample.
-Five such iterations are performed, resulting in $\approx 20$ outliers being removed from the sample.
-These outliers could belong to undetected substructures, or might simply have poorly-fit spectra with spurious parameters.
-Using the outlier-clipped dataset, the posterior distribution of model parameters is sampled with the nested sampling routine \texttt{dynesty} \citep{Speagle2020}.
+An initial maximum-likelihood fit is run using \texttt{scipy.optimize} \citep{Virtanen2020}.
+The posterior distribution of model parameters is sampled with the nested sampling routine \texttt{dynesty} \citep{Speagle2020}.
 The full corner plot of posterior distributions is shown in Appendix~\ref{sec:corner}, and the best-fit parameters are summarized in Table~\ref{tab:fit_summary}.
+The best-fit parameters from the linear continuity model are also evaluated at a reference distance of $r_\mathrm{gal} = 100$~kpc, and listed in Table~\ref{tab:fit_summary_dref}.

 To ensure that our model implementation is consistent with previous measurements from \citetalias{Petersen2021}, we fit their dataset using our model in Appendix~\ref{sec:pp21fit}, reproducing their results.
 As an additional check to verify our results, we fit all stars in our dataset with a distance-independent 9-parameter \vtravel{} model, directly analogous to that used by \citetalias{Petersen2021} and \citetalias{Yaaqib2024}.
 These results are presented in Appendix~\ref{sec:vreflex_all}, and are broadly consistent with the 18-parameter continuity model results presented in the rest of this section.